 The young people at St. Michael's are obviously at the heart of everything our dedicated staff do.
-This is fully supported by our governing body and is perfectly highlighted by their continued outstanding performance in the most recent GCSE results in 2018.
-88% of our pupils achieved at least 5 GCSE passes at A - C / 9 - 4 including English and Mathematics.
+This is fully supported by our governing body and is perfectly highlighted by their continued outstanding performance in the most recent GCSE results in 2022.
+89.2% of our pupils achieved at least 5 GCSE passes at 9 - 4 including English and Mathematics.
 These results have been significantly higher than the national average in each of the last 5 years.

 The results in 2020 and 2021 were GCSE centre assessed grades as a result of the national response to Covid19, and these continued our high standards.
 More than 4000 grades were awarded and each of these was confirmed following the DfE quality assurance sample.
 Just under 30 grades were appealed and the original grade awarded was upheld by the awarding bodies in each case.
-Progress and attainment data from 2019 will be used to assess the school's performance.
+Progress and attainment data from 2019 will be used to assess the school's performance until the next IDSR sometime in October/November 2022.